Sutro Biopharma Presents Preclinical Data for its ROR1 Targeting Antibody Drug Conjugate STRO-003 at the AACR Annual Meeting 2023

-/EIN News/ -- ORLANDO, Fla., April 18, 2023 (GLOBE NEWSWIRE) -- Sutro Biopharma, Inc. (Sutro or the Company) (NASDAQ: STRO), a clinical-stage oncology company pioneering site-specific and novel-format antibody drug conjugates (ADCs), today announced expanded preclinical data for STRO-003, its ROR1 targeting ADC, presented at the American Association for Cancer Research (AACR) Annual Meeting 2023, being held in Orlando, Florida from April 14-19, 2023.
+ORLANDO, Fla., April 18, 2023 (GLOBE NEWSWIRE) -- Sutro Biopharma, Inc. (Sutro or the Company) STRO, a clinical-stage oncology company pioneering site-specific and novel-format antibody drug conjugates (ADCs), today announced expanded preclinical data for STRO-003, its ROR1 targeting ADC, presented at the American Association for Cancer Research (AACR) Annual Meeting 2023, being held in Orlando, Florida from April 14-19, 2023.

 STRO-003 is a novel, next-generation ADC that targets ROR1 and uses site-specific conjugation techniques to attach to β-glucuronide-exatecan linker-payloads, achieving a drug-antibody-ratio (DAR) of eight.
 In preclinical models, as presented in a poster at AACR today, STRO-003 demonstrated potent anti-tumor activity and immune-modulating properties, which may have the potential to augment checkpoint blockade therapy.